miohtama/opsec/source/web/index.rst

 HTTPS / TLS only
 ==============================================================

-**The service is HTTPS only?** Yes / No
+**The service is HTTPS only with security HTTP headers?** Yes / No

 The service offers traffic only over encrypted channels.
 Any sensitive service has no excuse not to to use full encryption anymore.
 It is well known that powerful actors tap and modify Internet traffic globally.
-Furthermore, the HTTP responses include security headers, like  HTTP Strict Transport Security and X-Frame-Option.
+Furthermore, the HTTP response headers should include security headers, like  HTTP Strict Transport Security and X-Frame-Option which mitigate the man-in-the-middle attack risk in the case the user's network is compromised.

 Applies for: Everyone

+Related incidences:

+- :ref:`tor`

+- :ref:`soho`